 The symptoms of hernia after C-section may include

-- Abdominal bulge: A bulge or protrusion of the stomach muscles may appear near the site of the incision cut or surgery, and you may feel a lump in the abdomen while bowing down or lifting objects (3).
+- Abdominal bulge: A bulge or protrusion of the abdominal muscles may appear near the site of the incision cut or surgery, and you may feel a lump in the abdomen while bowing down or lifting objects (3).

 - Pain or discomfort: Pain or discomfort after a cesarean birth is common.
 However, faint or severe pain while coughing, sneezing, or lifting objects could also be a manifestation of a hernia (4).